vi/websocat/doc.md

-    -v                                          Increase verbosity level to info or further -b, --binary                                Send message to WebSockets as binary messages -n, --no-close                              Don't send Close message to websocket on EOF -t, --text                                  Send message to WebSockets as text messages
+    -v                                          Increase verbosity level to info or further -b, --binary                                Send message to WebSockets as binary messages -n, --no-close                              Don't send Close message to websocket on EOF --websocket-ignore-zeromsg              [A] Silently drop incoming zero-length WebSocket messages.
+They may cause connection close due to usage of zero-len message as EOF flag inside Websocat.
+    -t, --text                                  Send message to WebSockets as text messages

 OPTIONS: